mike-seger/sql-commander/README.md

 # sql-commander

 A standalone SQL utility hosted within a Spring Boot application.
-The main purpose is to provide an SQL client as a single file,
+The main purpose of this is to provide an SQL client as a single file,
-without any external dependencies, other than Java.
+without any external dependencies, other than a JRE 8+.

-The SQL client has both a CLI and a simple web UI.
+The SQL client provides both a CLI and a simple web UI.
-It allows to access a DB in environments, where no DB clients are available or
+It allows to access DBs in environments, where no DB clients are
-to which not remote DB connections are possible.
+available or to which no remote DB connections are possible.

 ## Run the application
 mvn spring-boot:run